How to Accept ACH Payments in WordPress (Step-By-Step Guide)

 0.8% (max $5) + $1.50

-Accepting ACH payments works for many US-based sites, but keep in mind many US customers are probably more accustomed to paying by credit card or digital wallets like Apple Pay and Google Pay to pay quickly.
-With WP Simple Pay, you can offer a single payment method, or multiple, depending on your site’s needs.
+Accepting ACH payments works for many US-based sites, but keep in mind that many U.S. customers are probably more accustomed to paying by credit card or digital wallets like Apple Pay and Google Pay to complete their transactions faster.

-So let’s dive in and create an ACH payment form with WP Simple Pay.
+To help you take advantage of lower transaction fees by offering ACH payments, let’s dive right in and create an ACH payment form with WP Simple Pay.

 Table of Contents